 Well, as it turns out, maybe they can.
-According to research, awe doesn’t just strike when you behold a majestic mountain or find yourself swept away by the sublime power of a perfectly crafted poem or symphony.
+According to research, awe doesn't just strike when you behold a majestic mountain or when you find yourself swept away by the sublime power of a perfectly crafted poem or symphony.
 It can also be harnessed in mundane places and through seemingly small, everyday experiences.
 You just have to become familiar with your awe triggers and seek them out regularly with an open, receptive mind.
 Best of all, doing so has proven benefits for your body, mind and spirit.

 The science of awe

 There's no denying awe typically strikes in the presence big things, like the California redwoods or the Great Wall of China.
 It may sweep through you at a live concert, or as you absorb the power and grace of a Shakespearean sonnet.
 Even storms and other natural disasters can ignite awe by reminding us of nature's wild and ungovernable forces.

 In those moments, the vastness, indescribable beauty, fearsome energy and mystery of what you're experiencing can bring new realizations about the meaning of life and feelings of oneness with something greater.
 For a time, you transcend the incomprehensible and gain a sense of magic and possibility.
 Often your life is transformed permanently.

 But awe isn't just reserved for the biggest sights or most dramatic events.
 You don't have to fly around the world or spend a fortune chasing larger-than-life thrills to awaken awe.
 Even small gestures, like tossing a coin in a fountain or embarking on adventures closer to home, such as hiking a nearby trail, can help you let go of control for a while, altering your sense of time and your place in the mystery of life.